apsyvenko/messenger/README.md

 Load balancer should support **Session Affinity** pattern.

 ### Connected clients registry
-In order to route message to particular node separate service can be used to store information about connected clients per node.
+In order to route particle to particular node separate service can be used to store information about connected clients per node.

 ### Historical data and live updates
 On the first connect user will be subscribed on the live events and get some amount of historical based on input.